Learning Dynamic Abstract Representations for Sample-Efficient Reinforcement Learning: Our Approach

-Alg. \ref{alg:main} illustrates the procedure by which the agent learns an MDP's solution and abstractions simultaneously through learning, evaluation and refinement phases explained in Sec. \ref{sec:learning-dynamic-abs}.
-First, the initial coarse abstraction needs to be automatically constructed through initializing $\Theta_{init}$, based on the known ranges for each state variable $v_i$, and constructing a CAT $\zeta$ with only the root node (Line \ref{line:initialize} in Alg. \ref{alg:main}).
-The initial $\zeta$ induces an abstract MDP $\bar{M}$ for the given MDP $M$.
-Then, a learning phase of CA+RL starts by employing the Q-learning routine (Lines \ref{line:routine_begin} to \ref{line:routine-end} in Alg. \ref{alg:main}).
+Alg. \ref{alg:main} illustrates the procedure by which the agent learns an MDP's solution and abstractions simultaneously through learning, evaluation, and refinement phases explained in Sec. \ref{sec:learning-dynamic-abs}.
+First, the initial coarse abstraction needs to be automatically constructed through initializing $\Theta_{init}$, based on the known ranges for each state variable $v_i$, and constructing a CAT $\xi$ with only the root node (Line \ref{line:initialize} in Alg. \ref{alg:main}).
+The initial $\xi$ induces an abstract MDP $\bar{M}$ for the given MDP $M$.
+Then, the learning phase of \alg{} starts by employing the Q-learning routine (Lines \ref{line:routine_begin} to \ref{line:routine-end} in Alg. \ref{alg:main}).
+In other words, throughout the learning phase (lines \ref{line:routine_begin} to \ref{line:routine_begin}) Alg. \ref{alg:main} implement the vanilla Q-learning over abstract states computed from the CAT.
+In this phase, induced by the computed state abstraction, extended actions (taking a concrete action repeatedly until the agent reaches a new abstract state, blockage, or a terminal concrete state) are applied to the environment instead of the concrete actions (Line \ref{line:extend} in Alg. \ref{alg:main}).
+As the result, the agent enhances the abstract policy $\bar{\pi}$ to learn the solution to the abstract MDP $\bar{M}$.